 How Best To Use The Few New Drugs To Treat Antibiotic-Resistant Germs?

 Five years ago, Mary Millard went to the hospital for heart surgery.
 A contaminated medical instrument gave her an infection that led to septic shock.
-Her heart struggled and her lungs and kidneys started to fail.
+Her heart struggled, and her lungs and kidneys started to fail.

 "What I caught was pseudomonas, and it's a very virulent superbug," says the 60-year-old former nurse who lives in Baton Rouge, La.
 This bacterium no longer responds to most antibiotics, and "it lives in you permanently, so I'm on lifetime antibiotics," she says.